Massachusetts Lottery: The Wheel of Luck

 This game launched on January 19, 2023 as a replacement for All or Nothing.
 Meant to be similar to roulette, players can select an individual number between 1 and 36, which pays 25 times their wager upon a hit, choose all red or black or all odd or even numbers, which each pay 1.5 times their wager upon a hit, two out of the three options or all three options on a single ticket.
 An animated roulette-style wheel spins for each drawing, in which a ball will land on a random number.
 Like Keno, a game is played every 4 minutes.
 Unlike Keno, and in fact every other draw game that the Lottery runs, there is no option for quick-picks.

 Mass Cash

 On July 17, 2011, Mass Cash expanded to daily drawings.
 5 numbers 1 through 35 are drawn.
 Top prize is $100,000 (with a $1 million liability limit).
 The game is similar to neighboring Connecticut's Cash 5 basic game (without the Kicker).
 4 numbers wins $250, 3 numbers, $10.

-Megabucks Doubler
+Megabucks

-Megabucks Doubler is drawn Wednesdays and Saturdays.
+Megabucks is drawn on Mondays, Wednesdays and Saturdays.
+Tickets cost $2, up from $1 beforehand.

-6 numbers from 1 through 49 are chosen.
+6 numbers from 1 through 44 are chosen.
 The jackpot starts at $500,000, unlike previous versions of the game, there is a cash option.
-Matching 5 out of 6 wins $2,500 ($5,000 with doubler).
-Matching 4 out of 6 wins $100 ($200 with doubler).
-Matching 3 out of 6 wins $2 ($4 with doubler).
+Matching 5 out of 6 wins $5,000.
+Matching 4 out of 6 wins $200.
+Matching 3 out of 6 wins $4.

+Between 2009 and 2023, the game was known as Megabucks Doubler, and as such there was a doubler system where random tickets purchased from vendors (As well as season tickets that had their last number matched with a randomly drawn number between 0 and 9) would have their non-jackpot prizes doubled if they were hit.
+As such, for example, matching 3 out of 6 numbers would award $4 instead of $2 on a regular ticket.
+These doubler prizes would be used for Megabucks when the game changed its format in November 2023, which also saw the doubler dropped from the game.
+Megabucks Doubler was drawn on Wednesdays and Saturdays, with 6 numbers chosen from 1 through 49.